 Salihu Abubakar Abdulmudallib (The Caliphate)

-There is every need to understand that in terms of appointment of directors in a company, there is what are call ”appointment of first director”, ”appointment of subsequent director” and “the casual vacancy appointment”, hence, how these directors are appointed?
+There is every need to understand that in the appointment of directors in a company, there are some kinds of appointments to wit appointment of first director, appointment of subsequent director and the casual vacancy appointment, hence, how these directors are appointed?
 All these will be elucidated in line with the provisions of the Companies and Allied Matters Act.

 Appointment of First Director

 The appointment of first director of a company is provided under the provision of Section 272 of the CAMA, thus;

 “Subject to section 271 of this Act, the number of directors and the names of the first directors shall be determined in writing by the subscribers of the memorandum of association or a majority of them and the directors may be named in the articles”.